CaiqueCoelho/deep-learning/fastai-20/my-notes/Meetup-Dec2020.md

   * Holden - present something (also will help me with geospatial libraries)
   * Peter - 2nd half of nb4
   * Deborah - moderate Q&A from notebooks 1-4.
+  * Also plan to do a group project together in 2021.